Karol Nawrocki: Public engagement

+Nawrocki's image as president has been compared to President of the United States Donald Trump.
+Nawrocki was described as a president close to the people, a "people's president" or tribune of the people (trybun ludowy).
+He was also applauded for actively representing Poland in international visits.
+Besides exercising in public, Nawrocki also appeared in public with various members of the public, including eating a kebab with youth from a remote village as part of a casual campaign promise and speaking with Polish citizens who called out for him during a visit to the United States.

 During his 2025 presidential campaign, Nawrocki portrayed himself as a nonpartisan "citizens' candidate" (kandydat obywatelski), and as an authentic "flesh and bone man" (człowiek z krwi i kości).
-Nawrocki's image as president has been compared to President of the United States Donald Trump.
-Nawrocki was applauded for actively representing Poland in international visits and was described as an "active" president close to the people, or a "people's president".
-Besides exercising in public, Nawrocki also appeared in public with various members of the public, including eating a kebab with youth from a remote village (something he reportedly paid for with his own money) as part of a casual campaign promise and speaking with Polish citizens who called out for him during a visit to the United States.

 Independence March appearance

 Nawrocki appeared at the 2025 Independence March on 11 November.